A statistical framework for analyzing shape in a time series of random geometric objects: Characterizing -valued processes

 In this section, we provide an appropriate complete invariant in the spirit of Gromov \cite{Gromov}.
-Gromov's ``mm-reconstruction theorem" yields that a metric measure space (mms) $(S,\partial_S,\nu_S)$ is, up to a measure-preserving isomorphism, characterized by the pushforward of $\nu^{\otimes \nnum}$ along $\phi_+:S^\nnum\to \mb{M}^{\text{met}}$, where
+Gromov's ``mm-reconstruction theorem" yields that a metric measure space (mms) $(S,\partial_S,\nu_S)$ is up to a measure-preserving isomorphism characterized by the pushforward of the product measure $\nu^{\otimes \nnum}$ along $\phi_+\colon S^\nnum\to \mb{M}^{\text{met}}$, where

 and where $\mb{M}^{\text{met}}$ denotes the space of positive, symmetric matrices.
-In other words, a representative mms $(S,\partial_S,\nu_S)$ of the equivalence class is uniquely determined by the infinite-dimensional random matrix of distances $ \big\{\partial_S(\zeta_i,\zeta_j)\big\}_{(i,j) \in \mb{N}\times \mb{N}}$ where $(\zeta_i)$ is an iid sample with common distribution $\nu$.
-Consequently, this equivalence enables inference on mms via the corresponding random distance matrix distributions on the convex cone of positive, symmetric matrices, which is considerably more convenient.
+In other words, a representative mms $(S,\partial_S,\nu_S)$ of the equivalence class is uniquely determined by the infinite-dimensional random matrix of distances $ \big\{\partial_S(\zeta_i,\zeta_j)\big\}_{(i,j) \in \mb{N}\times \mb{N}}$, where $(\zeta_i)$ is an iid sample with common distribution $\nu$.
+This equivalence enables inference on mms via the corresponding random distance matrix distributions on the convex cone of positive, symmetric matrices, which is considerably more convenient.
+However, this result and its proof are inadequate to say something similar regarding a metric space-valued stochastic process; it heavily relies upon pushing forward the product measure $\nu^{\otimes \mb{N}}$ and the notion of a metric measure space fails to meaningfully describe the inherent temporal dynamics.

-In the following, we extend this to stationary and ergodic metric space-valued processes.
-In order to do so, we must make precise what an equivalence class embodies in this case.
-For this, we introduce a notion of measure-preserving isometry between so-called \textit{metric measure dynamical systems}, which are defined as follows.
+The question arises whether an $S$-valued process $(X_t: t\in \znum)$ with law $\mu_X$ can be characterized via the pushforward of $\mu_X$ along $\phi$, where $\phi:S^\znum \to \mb{M}^{\text{met}}$ is the extension of \eqref{mmet} to include negative indices.
+That is, if the infinite-dimensional random matrix of distances

+characterizes $\mu_X$ up to an appropriate notion of isometry.
+In the following, we answer this question affirmatively and prove that $\phi_\star \mu_X$ uniquely characterizes an equivalence class of processes that can be viewed as \textit{ergodic metric measure-preserving dynamical systems}.
+In particular, this result implies that the infinite-dimensional distance matrix obtained by a single realization of a stationary and ergodic metric space-valued processes characterizes the law up to a measure-preserving isometry.